pfnet/pfrl/CONTRIBUTING.md

 ## Coding style

 We use PEP8.
-To check your code, use the `black` and `flake8` packages.
+To check your code, use the `black`, `isort`, and `flake8` packages.
 ```
-$ pip install git+git://github.com/psf/black.git flake8
+$ pip install git+git://github.com/psf/black.git flake8 isort
 $ black path/to/your/code.py
 $ flake8 path/to/your/code.py
+$ isort path/to/your/code.py
 ```